 -Dr. Elias Huer-

-The year is 1987.
-The man out of time and propelled 504 years into the future, into the 25th Century, is one (biddi biddi biddi) Captain Buck Rogers of the United States Air Force.
-Queue Elvis Costello's Man Out Of Time (1982), a seeming tribute to our old boy Buck a year later.
-Frozen and effectively preserved he is awakened and captured by Princess Ardala and her right hand Kane of the Draconian Empire before meeting his 25th century human counterparts in Colonel Wilma Deering and Dr. Elias Huer.
+The man out of time and propelled 504 years into the future, into the 25th Century, is one (biddi biddi biddi) Captain William "Buck" Rogers of the United States Air Force.
+Queue Elvis Costello's Man Out Of Time (1982), a seeming tribute in music to our old boy Buck a year later.
+Frozen and effectively preserved he is awakened and captured by the voluptuous Princess Ardala and her right hand Kane of the Draconian Empire before meeting his 25th century human counterparts in Colonel Wilma Deering and Dr. Elias Huer.

 Buck Rogers In The 25th Century (1979-1981) was a vintage era Glen A. Larson production.
 Sound and special effects were comparable to sister series Battlestar Galactica (1978-1979) and many of costumes, visual effects and props from that series were recycled here to generally good effect.
 These applications managed to keep the budget under control (perhaps it shows a bit) and managed to give audiences two seasons of the series.
 Irwin Allen often recycled in a similar fashion on his own shows like Lost In Space (1965-1968) and Voyage To The Bottom Of The Sea (1964-1968).
 Allen seemed to set precedent in TV, a real trailblazer, and here was Larson indeed carrying that torch in the 1970s and 1980s.
 But Larson's strong ideas never seemed to achieve the necessary financial traction with networks to endure.
 Despite lacking the massive personality of Allen, Larson's work still took hold in the annals of science fiction history.